Trauma Therapy & EMDR

 Hayley Willis, Lead EMDR and Trauma Therapist

-Our team of skilled trauma therapists in San Antonio & Schertz will help you find peace again.
+Our team of skilled EMDR and trauma therapists in San Antonio & Schertz will help you find peace again.

 As trauma therapists, we help you heal from traumatic life events.
 We don’t gloss over the stressful and life changing things that have happened to you.
 We listen to your story and acknowledge your pain, while creating a realistic plan for you to take back control of your life.
 We work with you to feel safe, confident, connected, and alive again.
 We also help you identify safe people and places, so you are not always operating in a state of survival or chaos.
 We focus on eliminating the negative thoughts and emotions you’ve been carrying that represent the worst parts of your experiences.
 We challenge you to become more attuned and connected to yourself, so you can begin to dream about the life that you want.
 We empower you to reauthor your story, because the best chapters have yet to be written.